 - a.
 Follow Church Street across the river (leaving the DVP & SPT) to come to the Kings Arms13 on the left.
 At the T-junction at the top turn right onto the High Street. - b.
 The Honey Pot Café is on the right and a little further on the small Shoreham Aircraft Museum12 (which has a tearoom) is on the left. - c.
 The Crown is on the right near the end of the village.
-In a further 100m turn left off the road onto the footpath opposite Mill Lane.
+In a further 100m turn left off the road and go through a new wooden gate onto the footpath opposite Mill Lane.